JianLoong/jianloong.github.io/content/posts/voronoi.md

 #### Lessons from this blog post.

 - The learning curve for d3.js is **pretty insane.**
-- Voronois are pretty easy using d3.
+- Voronoi are pretty easy using d3.
-- Generators can be iterated using the for...of construct.
+- Generators can be iterated using the ``for...of`` construct.
 [MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators)
 - There is a way to make SVG responsive.
 Refer [this](https://medium.com/@louisemoxy/a-simple-way-to-make-d3-js-charts-svgs-responsive-7afb04bc2e4b) post.

 <!-- https://bl.ocks.org/aaizemberg/raw/8063f8c2d1adb7c7ee68/ -->